-Collaborative editing

-Collaborative editing gets your team working together in real ti Confluence.
-You can monitor Synchrony performance or chang

-Editing mode

-Collaborative editing ON

-This mode allows your team to edit a shared draft of a page at the same time.
-Learn more
+Collaborative editing Collaborative editing gets your team working together in real time.
+It's powered by Synchrony, a service that runs outside of Confluence.
+You can monitor Synchrony performance or change your editing mode below.
+Learn more Editing mode Collaborative editing ON This mode allows your team to edit a shared draft of a page at the same time.
+Learn more Change mode Synchrony monitoring and configuration Status Configuration Synchrony RUNNING Synchrony port 8091 The Synchrony service is running.
+Maximum heap size 1GB Custom database driver org.postgresql.Driver Restart Synchrony Troubleshooting Learn more

-Change mode

-Synchrony monitoring and configuration Status Configuration

-Synchrony port 8091

-The Synchrony service is running.
-Maximum heap size 1GB

-Restart Synchrony Troubleshooting Custom database driver org.postgresql.Driver

-Learn more